kylelol/KKFloatingActionButton/README.md

 3. Conform to the `KKFloatingMaterialButtonDataSource` and `KKFloatingMaterialButtonDelegate`

-  The control contains a `customTableViewCell` property which is a tuple that requires a `UINib`, representing the cell to be displayed in the menu, and a `String` which is the `reuseIdentifier` to be used for the cell.
+  The control contains a `customTableViewCell: (UINib, String)` property that contains a `UINib` of the cell to be displayed in the menu, and a `String` which is the `reuseIdentifier` to be used for the cell.
 Set this property with your own custom `UITableViewCell`. **The project does not use a deafult cell, you must provide a custom one.
-Refer to Example project. **
+Refer to Example project.**

 4. Create the custom `UITableViewCell` to be used in the menu.
 Be sure to call `configureCellForKKFloatingActionButtonMenu()` inside the cell's `awakeFromNib()` method, otherwise the cells will appear upside down.